Torres replacement, Sterling's contract and how Man City's January transfer window could look

 Fiorentina's Dusan Vlahovic, Benfica's Darwin Nunez and Atletico Madrid's Joao Felix have all been suggested as possible options, but Guardiola has insisted he will not be signing a new striker during the transfer window.

-And GOAL has been told that the club are not expecting any new arrivals, not even at left-back, with City set to continue with Joao Cancelo and former midfielder Oleksandr Zinchenko as converted options in the continued absence of Benjamin Mendy.
+And GOAL has been told that the club are not expecting any new arrivals, including at left-back, where City will continue with Joao Cancelo and former midfielder Oleksandr Zinchenko as converted options in the continued absence of Benjamin Mendy.

 Potential outs